Kong/spec-renderer/README.md

 # Kong Spec Renderer

 > [!IMPORTANT]
-> This repository and the `@kong/spec-renderer` package are currently in development on the `alpha` branch.
+> This repository and the `@kong/spec-renderer-poc` package are currently in development on the `main` branch.
 Breaking changes should be expected.
+>
+> Once the `1.x` version is ready, the package name will change to `@kong/spec-renderer`.

 Kong's open-source spec renderer.